rudderlabs/rudder-utility/askwhai/README.md

 ### Purpose

-- This script will take exported data from Amplitude and push them to RudderStack data-plane in the format accepted by RudderStack.
+- This script will take exported data from Amplitude as input and push them to RudderStack data-plane in the format accepted by RudderStack.

 ### How to run